MNL-Bandit in non-stationary environments: Algorithm

-Our algorithm is an adaptation of the algorithm of \cite{mnlucb} to near-stationary environments.
-In particular, our algorithm proceeds in epochs.
-At each epoch, we offer the assortment that maximizes the expected payoff with respect to the upper confidence bounds (UCBs) of the attraction parameters.
+\cite{wei2021non} give a meta algorithm (referred to as MASTER) such that given a base algorithm with good performance in $(\Delta, \rho)$-near-stationary environments for some $\Delta$ and $\rho$, MASTER schedules the base algorithm in a multi-scale manner and uses the reward upper-bounds $\hat{R}_t$ to perform at each time step non-stationarity tests to detect a change in the unknown parameters.
+Once a change is detected, MASTER restarts.
+We refer the reader to \cite{wei2021non} for a detailed description. \cite{wei2021non} bound the worst-case dynamic regret of the combination of MASTER and the base algorithm as a function of $\Delta$, $\rho$ and other parameters of the problem.
+Our algorithm is given by the combination of MASTER with the base algorithm that is an adaptation of the UCB algorithm of \cite{mnlucb} to near-stationary environments.
+In particular, different upper-confidence bounds are needed as a result of new concentration bounds required for good performance in near-stationary environments.
+We present our adaptation in Algorithm~\ref{alg:near-stationary}.
+Algorithm~\ref{alg:near-stationary} proceeds in epochs.
+At each epoch, we offer the assortment that maximizes the expected payoff with respect to the current upper confidence bounds (UCBs) of the attraction parameters.
 When a ``no-purchase" happens, the epoch ends and the UCBs are updated.
-The UCBs we use are different from \cite{mnlucb} as a result of new concentration bounds required for good performance in near-stationary environments.
-See Algorithm~\ref{alg:near-stationary} for a pseudocode.

 \SetKwInput{Init}{Initialization} \SetKwComment{Comment}{/*}{*/} \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont}